A bridge between smallholder farmers and urban consumers

 Through training sessions and the provision of local, unmodified seeds, amar khamar helps smallholder farmers in the Indian state of West Bengal to switch to organic farming methods.
 With its online platform and the social enterprise’s own store in Kolkata, the smallholders’ produce is sold fairly and directly to customers.

-Since Amar Khamar only offers products that are grown sustainably, the farmers have an incentive to grow following nature-orient farming practices, without using harmful fertilizers, herbicides and pesticides.
+The vast majority of amar khamar’s farmers are women.
+The increased income of the women farmers directly benefits their family, especially the children.
+Since amar khamar only offers products that are grown sustainably, the farmers have an incentive to adapt nature-based farming practices, without using harmful fertilizers, herbicides and pesticides.
 Due to the resilience of indigenous seeds, only non-genetically modified seeds are being cultivated.
-For this, small farmers are not only paid fair wages but also participate in a transparent pricing process.
+For this, the women farmers are not only paid fair wages but also participate in a transparent pricing process.

 Amar khamar offers a large variety of indigenous rice types as well as spices, lentils, honey and other products.
 Since the level of awareness about the advantages of indigenous species has reduced in the city, amar khamar also promotes sustainable consumption.
 In addition, food pop-ups organized in cooperation with food bloggers provide customers with inspiration for creative and modern recipes based on traditional rice varieties.